 The Montreal Protocol’s Scientific Assessment Panel estimates that implementation of the Montreal Protocol may allow the ozone layer to return to its pre-industrial levels by 2060-2075.
 The United States continues to work with its partners from all over the world to ensure that progress moves forward on protection of the stratospheric ozone layer.

-In April 2013, the United States, Mexico and Canada jointly submitted an amendment proposal to the Montreal Protocol that includes provisions to phase down the production and consumption, and eliminate byproduct emissions of hydrofluorocarbons (HFCs), potent greenhouse gases with global warming potential (GWP) thousands of times that of carbon dioxide.
+In May 2014, the United States, Mexico and Canada jointly submitted an amendment proposal to the Montreal Protocol that includes provisions to phase down the production and consumption, and eliminate byproduct emissions of hydrofluorocarbons (HFCs), potent greenhouse gases with global warming potential (GWP) thousands of times that of carbon dioxide.
 HFCs are widely used alternatives to hydrochlorofluorocarbons (HCFCs) chlorofluorocarbons (CFCs) and other ODS that are being phased-out under the Montreal Protocol.
 If adopted, the amendment would reduce HFCs through 200 by more than 90 gigatons of CO2-equivalent emissions, which is about 2 years of current global anthropogenic emissions of all greenhouse gases.
+A summary of the amendment proposal is available here.

-The full text of the Protocol and other publication are available through the UNEP Ozone Secretariat.
+The full text of the Protocol and other publications are available through the UNEP Ozone Secretariat.